obiwanjacobi/Zlang/docs/compiler/meta.md

 a#bits      // 8
 a#min       // 0
 a#max       // 255
-p = a#ptr   // p points to a
+a#ptr       // error! use .Ptr() on instances

 U8#size     // 1
 U8#bits     // 8
 U8#min      // 0
 U8#max      // 255
-U8#ptr      // error! not on type
+U8#ptr      // error! not on this type
-U8#dup      // error! not on type

 Bit<3>#size // 1
 Bit<3>#bits // 3
 Bit<3>#min  // 0
 Bit<3>#max  // 7

+MyFunction()
+    ...
+MyFunction#ptr  // ok, ptr to function
 ```

 ## Pragmas